There are four general categories of data on which qualified researchers may perform statistical analysis inside the secure ARDC.

 Census Bureau Data

 Economic Data: Censuses and surveys of business establishments and firms.
 With very few exceptions, no public use files exist for these surveys.
+This also includes Trade and Transactions data.

 Demographic Data: Censuses and surveys of households and individuals.
 Most of these datasets are released as public use files, but the versions in the secure RDC are not the public use versions.
 These restricted RDC versions include a more complete geography (in some cases down to the block).
 Also, items such as income are often not top coded.
 Individual identifiers such as name, address, and social security numbers have been removed.